 Honors work in philosophy provides the opportunity for especially well qualified students to complete their undergraduate education by engaging in individual research on a tutorial basis.
-Admission to the program is restricted to those individuals who, in the opinion of the Philosophy Department, have sufficient preparation, ability, and motivation to complete the program successfully.
-Normally, students accepted into the program will have a minimum GPA of 3.3 in their Philosophy courses.
+Admission to the program is restricted to those individuals who, in the opinion of the philosophy department, have sufficient preparation, ability, and motivation to complete the program successfully.
+Normally, students accepted into the program will be philosophy majors who have a minimum GPA of 3.3 in their philosophy courses.
 The overall minimum GPA required by the Charles Center is 3.0.
 Please consult the Charles Center Guidelines for Honors Thesis Students before you begin the process.

 Procedures for Securing Admission to Candidacy